 Before getting started, make sure your Mac has the available disk space and hardware necessary to handle the Windows install via Boot Camp.
 Make sure all the latest updates are completed before you begin!

-First, the install requires an Intel-based Mac computer and an empty external USB drive capable of holding up to 16GB of data (these are our favorites).
+First, the install requires an Intel-based Mac from 2012-2015 or later (see Apple’s support page for more info) and an empty external USB drive capable of holding up to 16GB of data (these are our favorites).
 You can connect the hard drive when preparing if it is not already connected.

-Second, the Mac you intend to use for the install needs to have at least 55GB of free disk space on the startup drive.
+Second, the Mac you intend to use for the install needs to have at least 64GB of free disk space on the startup drive (although Apple recommends having 128GB for “the best experience”).
 Most Mac devices from 2012 and later will work, but MacBooks from before 2015 are unlikely to have enough space.
 Apple provides a handy system requirements list for various Mac models which details the version of Boot Camp your system requires to complete a Windows install.

 Step 2: Buy a copy of Windows